 Extinct species are those species which are not found after searches of known or likely areas where they may occur.
 A species may be extinct from a local area, region, country, continent or the entire earth.
 Examples of such species are the Asiatic cheetah, pink-headed duck.
 Endangered species are those species which are in danger of extinction.
 The survival of such species is difficult if the negative factors that have led to a decline in their population continue to operate.
-The examples of such species are black buck, crocodile, Indian rhino, Indian wild ass, lion tailed a macaque, sangai, etc. Special measures are taken to protect endangered species, for example, hunting of such animal is banned under Wildlife Protection Act.
+The examples of such species are black buck, crocodile, Indian rhino, Indian wild ass, lion-tailed, a macaque, sangai, etc. Special measures are taken to protect endangered species, for example, hunting of such animals is banned under Wildlife Protection Act.
+Endangered Species

-Ans: Endemic species are found in some particular areas, usually isolated by natural or geographical barriers, for example islands.
+Endemic species are found in some particular areas, usually isolated by natural or geographical barriers, for example, islands.
 The examples of birds and animals belonging to such species are the Andaman teal, Andaman wild pig, Nicobar pigeon and mithun in Arunachal Pradesh.
 Uncommon species which are seldom found are called rare species.
-These species are small in number and are found scattered in some distant areas because their number have depleted due to negative factors.
+These species are small in number and are found scattered in some distant areas because their number has depleted due to negative factors.
 The small population of rare species may soon fall in the category of endangered or vulnerable species if the negative factors are not controlled.
-The examples of rare species are the Himalayan brown bear, wild Asiatic buffalo, desert fox, hornbill, etc.
+Examples of rare species are the Himalayan brown bear, wild Asiatic buffalo, desert fox, hornbill, etc.